Clare Eng

 Biography

-Clare Sher Ling Eng is Associate Professor of Music Theory at Belmont University.
+Clare Sher Ling Eng is a Professor of Music Theory at Belmont University.
 She joined the faculty in 2011, and teaches courses in theory, aural skills, analysis and counterpoint.
-Before coming to Belmont, she taught music theory at Macalester College and Yale University.
+Before coming to Belmont, she taught at Macalester College and Yale University.

-Dr. Eng’s research seeks to better understand recent Western and Chinese music, as well as how cultures interact in performance.
+Dr. Eng’s research seeks to better understand recent Western and Chinese music, as well as how culture comes through in different performances of the same work.
 In Western music since 1900, she considers how it transforms older concepts, such as signaling closure without traditional cadences, creating coherence through motivic intertextuality, and new uses of sequences.
 In Chinese music since 1900, she is interested in both classical and commercial works.
-She has written about the Communist ballet, Red Detachment of Women, and The Butterfly Lovers Violin Concerto.
-She has also researched the multilingual songs of the Taiwanese pop star, Teresa Teng.
-Currently, Dr. Eng is studying the extent to which culture comes through in different performances of the same work.
+She has written about the Communist ballet, Red Detachment of Women, The Butterfly Lovers Violin Concerto, and the multilingual songs of the Taiwanese pop star, Teresa Teng.

 Besides writing and talking about music herself, Dr. Eng seeks to foster the same activities among students.
 While a graduate student at Yale, she organized the Yale Graduate Music Symposium, the first of a still ongoing biennial conference series at Yale.
-At Belmont, she participates in the annual Belmont Undergraduate Research Symposium, organizing the Music Session and mentoring students that she sponsors for the event.
+At Belmont, she is active in the annual SPARK Symposium.

 Dr. Eng received a Ph.D., M.A. and M.Phil. in music theory from Yale University, a Bachelor of Music in French Horn Performance, summa cum laude, from Florida International University, and a Bachelor of Law with honors from the National University of Singapore.